aareshfb/Network_inference_using_discrete_penalty/README.md

 # Efficient Inference of Dynamic Gene Regulatory Networks Using Discrete Penalty

 This repository contains the code for the algorithm described in the paper.
 The method supports both single-category and two-category joint network inference using a discrete ℓ₀ penalty and structural similarity constraints.
-It enables efficient joint estimation of sparse precision matrices across multiple populations, with support for separate inference in two categories (e.g., primary vs. recurrent disease).
+It enables efficient joint estimation of sparse precision matrices across multiple populations, with support for separate inference in two or more categories (e.g., primary vs. recurrent disease).

 ---